knyazer/SABT/README.md

 # SABT
 ![Tests](https://github.com/knyazer/SABT/actions/workflows/tests.yml/badge.svg)

-SABT (Stack Associated Beam Tracing for Octrees) is a set of newly developed and finetuned algorithms for high-performance octrees rendering on CPU
+SABT, abbreviation from the Stack Associated Beam Tracing, is a set of newly developed and fine-tuned algorithms for high-performance octrees rendering on CPU.